-If you filed a custody case, you must have copies of your court papers served on (given to) your child’s other parent.
+If you filed a Complaint for Custody, Parenting Time, and Child Support, you must have copies of your court papers served on (given to) your child’s other parent.
 To learn more, watch the video How to Serve Divorce or Custody Papers.

 What Papers Do I Have Served?

 The first papers you will have served on your child’s other parent are: